dmoisset/s5/equipment/armor-upgrades.md

 #### Forcepack (Hybrid; Usage: 2 charges/round; Capacity 100)

 A *forcepack* grants a fly speed of 60 feet.
 You can use this for cruising flight at a usage of 1 charge per minute, or for combat at 1 charge per turn.
 Switching between modes is an action.
-While in cruising flight mode, you ahve disadvantage to attacks and Dexterity saves, and attacks against you have advantage. a *forcepack can't lift you if you're encumberred.
+While in cruising flight mode, you have disadvantage to attacks and Dexterity saves, and attacks against you have advantage. a *forcepack can't lift you if you're encumberred.

 #### Haste Circuit (Magic; Usage: 1 charge/round; Capacity: 5)